TheCandidStartup/TheCandidStartup.github.io/_drafts/mongodb-database-grid-view.md

 The advantage of embedded documents is that they are stored with the containing document.
 Any query that retrieves the containing document gets all the embedded documents too.
 This is exactly what we've been trying to achieve with our [denormalized]({% link _posts/2023-07-10-denormalized-relational-database-grid-view.md %}) and [JSONB]({% link _posts/2023-07-17-json-relational-database-grid-view.md %}) relational database implementations.

-If we model custom fields as embedded documents our sample issue document will look something like this:
+If we model custom fields as embedded documents, our sample issue document will look something like this:

 ```
 var issue = {